haokunli/DataSci/Cheatsheet.md

 #### Linear regression

 - `lm`.
 It gives an `lm` object, which is a list containing various objects related to linear regression, such as the coefficients, the predicted values, the residuals, etc. There many ways of specifying a linear model.
 Probably the simplest approach is to use the two arguments: (a) `formula`, to specify the equation, as in `formula = y ~ x1 + x2` and (b) `data`, as in `data = df`.

+- `predict`.
+In general, this function can be applied to a variety of predictive models, giving *predicted values*.
+In the simple version, it uses two arguments: (a) `object`, to specify the name of the model, and (b) `newdata`, to specify the name of the data frame used for the predictions, which can be the same data frame on which the model was obtained, or a fresh one.